Last updated 11th of July 2018

 This makes the management team human, friendly, approachable and open.
 This in turn puts colleagues at ease and helps them feel that they can be more honest and inquisitive about their roles, their work and the business as a whole.

 Open and honest communication creates real teamwork.
 That open door is now not just in your office.
 It’s a virtual open door that can be accessed by anyone, anywhere, at any time.
-Talk to our team on 020 7100 7986 to find out how you can be the star of your own show and communicate better with your team.
+Click to send us a message, or talk to our team on 020 7100 7986 to find out how you can be the star of your own show and communicate better with your team.

 Oh… and the original BBC article is here if you fancy taking a look: https://www.bbc.co.uk/news/business-43374755